Virginia O'Hanlon

-Laura Virginia O'Hanlon Douglas (July 20 1889 – May 13, 1971) was an American educator best known for writing a letter as a child to the New York newspaper The Sun that inspired the 1897 editorial "Is There a Santa Claus?".
-The editorial, by Francis Pharcellus Church, became the most famous English-language editorial ever written and brought attention to O'Hanlon for the rest of her life.
+Laura Virginia O'Hanlon Douglas (July 20, 1889 – May 13, 1971) was an American educator best known for writing a letter as a child to the New York newspaper The Sun that inspired the 1897 editorial "Is There a Santa Claus?".
+The editorial, by Francis Pharcellus Church, contains the line "Yes, Virginia, there is a Santa Claus", and brought attention to O'Hanlon for the rest of her life.
+Historian Gerald Bowler called it "the most famous editorial in history."

 Early life

 Laura Virginia O'Hanlon was born on July 20, 1889, in New York City, to Philip F. O'Hanlon, a surgeon who worked in a consulting capacity for the New York City Police Department, and Laura Virginia O'Hanlon née Plumb.

 "Is There a Santa Claus?"

 In 1897, Virginia asked her father whether Santa Claus existed.
 His answer did not convince her, and she decided to pose the question to the New York newspaper The Sun.
 Sources conflict over whether her father suggested writing the letter or she elected to on her own.
 In her letter, Virginia wrote that her father had told her, "If you see it in The Sun it's so."
 O'Hanlon later told The Sun that her father thought the newspaper would be "too busy" to respond to her question and had said, "Write if you want to," but not to be disappointed if she did not get a response.

 After sending the letter, she looked for, but did not expect, a response "[d]ay after day."
 O'Hanlon later said that she had waited for an answer to her letter for so long that she forgot about it.
 The response appeared in The Sun on September 21, 1897, as an anonymously published editorial, titled "Is There a Santa Claus?"
 The editorial, which was later revealed to have been written by Francis Pharcellus Church, became known especially for the line "Yes, Virginia, There is a Santa Claus."
-Described as "the most famous editorial in history", it has been translated into 20 languages, set to music, and adapted into at least two movies.
+Described by Christmas historian Gerald Bowler as "the most famous editorial in history", it has been translated into 20 languages, set to music, and adapted into at least two movies.

 O'Hanlon was informed of the editorial from a friend who called her father, describing the editorial as "the most wonderful piece of writing I ever saw."
 She later told The Sun "I think that I have never been so happy in my life" as when she read Church's response.
 O'Hanlon continued to say that while she was initially very proud of her role in the editorial's publication, she eventually came to understand that "the important thing was" Church's writing.